buildpacks/spec/platform.md

 # Platform Interface Specification

-This document specifies the interface between a lifecycle and a platform.
+This document specifies the interface between implementations of a `lifecycle` program and a `platform` program.

 A platform orchestrates a lifecycle to make buildpack functionality available to end-users such as application developers.